HistoryInterviews

 In those days, there used to be regular periodic World Assemblies of the Youth and Students through World Youth Festivals.
 Such festivals in Havana in 1978 and in Moscow in 1985 saw various activities that brought together progressive students’ and youth movements from across the world around themes like anti-imperialism, peace, and progress.
 These events gave the opportunity for the SFI and the Student Struggle to first, learn from the experience of these struggles, and then, to report on them.

-SS: Who were the major contributors besides student activists and researchers?
+NN: Who were the major contributors besides student activists and researchers?

 SY: We felt that it was necessary to understand the evolution of the student movement since its emergence during the Indian freedom struggle and the various phases that it had to go through.
 Invariably, in most issues, there was a section that covered this aspect.
 The major contributors to this were former leaders of the student movement and researchers who were studying it.